 On Feb.
-22, 1906, German astrophotographer Max Wolf helped reshape our understanding of the solar system.
+22, 1906, German astrophotographer Max Wolf helped reshape our understanding of the solar system by discovering Trojan asteroids.
 Again.
 Born in 1863, Wolf had a habit of dramatically altering the astronomy landscape.
 Something of a prodigy, he discovered his first comet at only 21 years old.
 Then, in 1890, he boldly declared that he planned to use wide-field photography in his quest to discover new asteroids, which would make him the first to do so.
 This set the groundwork for the eventual discovery of Trojan asteroids.

 Two years later, Wolf had found 18 new asteroids.
 He later became the first person to use the “stereo comparator,” a View-Master-like device that showed two photographs of the sky at once so that moving asteroids appeared to pop out from the starry background.
 It is perhaps unsurprising, then, that on Feb.
 22, 1906, Wolf made another important discovery: an asteroid with a particularly unusual orbit.
 As Jupiter moved, this asteroid remained ahead of Jupiter, as though it was somehow trapped in Jupiter’s orbit around the Sun.
 German astronomer Adolf Berberich observed that the asteroid was nearly 60 degrees in front of Jupiter.